The Eagle Scout Process

 - Unit has a board of review.
 The board of review signs the Eagle Scout Palm Application form.

-- The unit enters the Palm into Internet Advancement and prints out an Internet Advancement Report
+- The unit enters the Palm into Internet Advancement and prints out an Internet Advancement Report (For Scouts who have earned 76 merit badges or more, use the paper Advancement Report form found on the Grand Canyon Council forms page)

 - Unit goes to the Scout Shop, turns over the Eagle Scout Application form and the IA Advancement Report and purchases the Palm and card.